Generators of split extensions of Abelian groups by cyclic groups: Abstract

 \section{Abstract}

 Let $G \simeq M \rtimes C$ be an $n$-generator group which is a split extension of an Abelian group $M$ by a cyclic group $C$.
 We study the Nielsen equivalence classes and T-systems of generating $n$-tuples of $G$.
 The subgroup $M$ can be turned into a finitely generated faithful module over a suitable quotient $R$ of the integral group ring of $C$.
 When $C$ is infinite, we show that the Nielsen equivalence classes of the generating $n$-tuples of $G$ correspond bijectively to the orbits of unimodular rows in $M^{n -1}$ under the action of a subgroup of $\GL_{n - 1}(R)$.
 Making no assumption on the cardinality of $C$, we exhibit a complete invariant of Nielsen equivalence in the case $M \simeq R$.
 As an application, we classify Nielsen equivalence classes and $\T$-systems of soluble Baumslag-Solitar groups, split metacyclic groups and lamplighter groups.
-We also exhibit, for every $N \ge 1$, a two-generated Abelian-by-(infinite cyclic) group with exactly $N$ Nielsen equivalence classes and $N$ $\T$-systems of generating triples.